DannyArends/D-coding/README.md

 Installation
 ------------
-- Download and install DMD
+- Download and install DMD for D language 2.0+
 - (Optional for GUI) Download and install DFL

 Compile with using dmd (and dfl) on %PATH%: